 Understanding Your Partner’s Anger Issues and What You Can Do to Help

-Everyone feels angry from time to time, but some people experience an intense or inappropriate rage that goes uncontrolled.
+Everyone feels angry from time to time, but some people experience an intense rage that goes uncontrolled.
 This unhealthy type of anger is quite common.
-In fact, if you looked at 100 random adults in the United States, about eight of them will have uncontrolled, intense, or inappropriate anger.
+In fact, roughly 8 out of 100 adults in the United States have uncontrolled or intense anger.
 What happens if one of those eight is your boyfriend, girlfriend, or spouse?

 These relationships can be complex and difficult to navigate.
 It’s hard to balance your desire to help them and your need for safety.
 The first step to take is to get a better understanding of anger issues, their causes, and possible solutions.

-What Can I Do If My Partner Has Anger Issues?
+How Do I Know If My Partner Has Anger Issues?

 Generally speaking, there are four types of anger that people express: